jhonrocha/jhonrocha.github.io/documents/resume.md

 - [*Method*](https://www.methodusa.com/)
 - *Mar 2024 – Present*

-Implementing new features and optmizing Node.js APIs on GCP Kubernetes Cluster, a Postgres DB and a Redis caching a layer.
-I was responsible for also integrating those new APIs to a React application, creating new screen and components.
+As a senior engineer, I was responsible for optmizing and implementing new features for APIs and React screens.
+I was responsible for integrations with third-party APIs.
+Stackes used: GCP Kubernetes Engine, Serverless functions, PostgreSQL, Redis.

-### Full Stack Engineer
+### Senior Full Stack Engineer

 - [*Toptal*](https://www.toptal.com/)
 - *Oct 2023 - Mar 2024*

-Working in projects using Golang, Python, Django, Azure and AWS.
+Working in client projects as a Senior Full-Stack Engineer, responsible for developing APIs, Shell Scripts and React Screens.
+Stackes used: Golang, Python, Django, Node.js, Azure and AWS.

 ### Senior Software Engineer